Scunthorpe United F.C.: 1899–1958: Early years

 Chart of table positions of Scunthorpe in the Football League.

 Scunthorpe United was formed in 1899.
-In 1910 they merged with local rivals North Lindsey United to become Scunthorpe & Lindsey United and joined the Midland Football League in 1912.
+In 1910, they merged with local rivals North Lindsey United to become Scunthorpe & Lindsey United and joined the Midland Football League in 1912.
 After an unsuccessful application to join the Football League in 1921, Scunthorpe & Lindsey won the Midland League in 1926–27 and in 1938–39.
-When the 1939–40 season came to an abrupt end, due to the outbreak of the Second World War, Scunthorpe & Lindsey finished as runners-up in the second emergency competition, losing 3–2 to Peterborough United in an unofficial play-off game.
+Following the end of the 1939–40 season due to the outbreak of the Second World War, Scunthorpe & Lindsey finished as runners-up in an emergency competition, losing 3–2 to Peterborough United in an unofficial play-off game.

-After the end of the war, in 1945, Scunthorpe & Lindsey United re-applied to join the Football League at every opportunity.
-The club finished as runners-up in the Midland League in 1947–48, and in 1950 was accepted into the Football League, ahead of Workington and Wigan Athletic when the league structure was expanded.
+After the end of the war in 1945, Scunthorpe & Lindsey United continued to apply to join the Football League.
+The club finished as runners-up in the Midland League in 1947–48, and in 1950 was accepted into the Football League when the league structure was expanded, ahead of Workington and Wigan Athletic.
 The club's first game in Third Division North was against fellow new entrants Shrewsbury Town.

-After an unremarkable few years in the Football League, which included the club's first-ever third and fourth-round FA Cup ties (against Tottenham Hotspur and Portsmouth respectively), the "& Lindsey" was dropped from the club's name in 1958.
+After an unremarkable few years in the Football League, including the club's first-ever third and fourth-round FA Cup ties against Tottenham Hotspur and Portsmouth respectively, the "& Lindsey" was dropped from the club's name in 1958.

 1958–1964: The Second Division years

-In 1958 Scunthorpe United won promotion to the Second Division as champions of the Third Division North under the guidance of manager Ron Suart.
-The Iron then began a steady rise through the Second Division over the next four years under a variety of managers, improving its league position each season until reaching fourth place at the close of the 1961–62 season, the club's highest league position to date.
-This was despite the sale of its leading marksman Barrie Thomas to Newcastle United for a reported £40,000.
+In 1958, Scunthorpe United won promotion to the Second Division as champions of the Third Division North under manager Ron Suart.
+The Iron then began a steady rise through the Second Division over the next four years under a variety of managers, improving its league position each season until finishing fourth in the 1961–62 season, the club's highest league finish to date.
+This was despite the sale of its leading goalscorer Barrie Thomas to Newcastle United for a reported £40,000.

 The year 1962 proved to be a turning point in the fortunes of the club, and in 1964 they finished bottom of the Second Division and were relegated to the now national Third Division.
 At the same time Scunthorpe United stalwart Jack Brownsword retired after 597 Football League appearances for the club, and Freddie Goodwin replaced Dick Duckworth as the club's manager.